 The Best Perennials For Containers

-Any smaller, compact or “dwarf” perennial should do well in containers.
-Make sure to take into account the height of the plant when deciding which container to plant it in.
-You want to make sure the roots have plenty of room to grow!
+Make sure to take into account the height of the plant when deciding which container to plant it in, since you want to make sure the roots have plenty of room to grow!